sakthiinfy/Tutorial_APC/README.md

-# Model Predictive Control
+# Advanced Process Control
-TU Berlin, IoT for Smart Buildings
+TU Dortmund, Process Automation Systmems

 ## Exercise Materials

-This is the repository of the exercise material for the TU Berlin class MPC.
+This is the repository of the exercise material for the TU Dortmund class Process automation systems.

 The repository can be cloned to run the Jupyter Notbooks locally.
 **Note the requirements!**